 TROLLEY TOUR LOGISTICS

-a) The trolley tour is about 90 minutes, and tickets can be purchased here for $30 per person.
+• The trolley tour is about 2 hours, and tickets can be purchased here for $30 per person.

-Run the Thriller 5K: Looking for an event to get your heart pounding?
-Join the Milledgeville Young Professionals as they host the frightfully fun 9th Annual Thriller 5K in October.
 The Thriller 5K loops racers through the most historic and iconic points on the Central State Hospital campus.
 Runners beware – for a fun Halloween twist, zombies chase the racers around the 5K loop.
 The event benefits Keep Milledgeville-Baldwin Beautiful & Zeta Tau Alpha – Georgia College to benefit Breast Cancer Education & Awareness.
-Dates and information for this event have not been announced yet.

 WHERE TO STAY DURING YOUR VISIT